szepeviktor/wordpress-speedtest/README.md

-# WordPress Speedtest
+# Speedtest for WordPress

-WordPress speedtest with Sqlite3 on PHP-CLI.
+Benchmark with Sqlite3 on PHP-CLI.
 You only have to unpack it on a VPS or a shared hosting account with SSH access.

 Target speed is below **150 msec** (faster than my AMD FX-6300)